Nicolò Tron (diplomat): Political activity

 Nicolò Tron was mostly known, at his time, as a politician involved in the economy and finance of the Republic of Venice, for his peers.
 In particular, in 1726, he was elected adviser at the Mercanzia.
 In 1737 he was nominated Capitain of Padua and from 1739 to 1741 he was in charge as General Superintendent in the Homeland of Friuli.
-In his political actions, he tried mostly to favor Venetian businesses against the overwhelming competition of goods from abroad.
+In his political actions, he tried mostly to favour Venetian businesses against the overwhelming competition of goods from abroad.

 He died in Venice in 1771.

 Heritage

 Among the many activities of Nicolò Tron, the most important was his textile industry in Schio.

-After Tron's death, his propriety was shared with Francesco Rubini, a former worker who became a business owner; after five years he bought the inherited part of Francesco Tron (son of Nicolò), and at the end of the century he led the industry to a new era of prosperity.
-After that, and after other evens and ownership pasteures, the business was owned by Alessandro Rossi, the founder of Lanerossi, one of the major textile industries in the world in the second half of the 18th century.
+After Tron's death, his property was shared with Francesco Rubini, a former worker who became a business owner; after five years he bought the inherited part of Francesco Tron (son of Nicolò), and at the end of the century he led the industry to a new era of prosperity.
+After that, and after other events and ownership take-overs, the business was owned by Alessandro Rossi, the founder of Lanerossi, one of the major textile industries in the world in the second half of the 18th century.